dotlang/language/README.md

 To have a tuple with unnamed fields based on value of another tuple, just put `@` after the dot.
 So assume `Point` has x and y fields:
 `@my_point` will translate to `x=10, y=20`
 You can combine explode operator with other data or type definition as long as you change type of the field. `var g = {@my_point, z:20}`. g will be `{x:10, y:20, z:20}`.
 Explode on primitives has no effect (`@int` = `int`).
-- If a type does not have any fields (empty types), you don't need to use embedding to inherit from it.
-It is optional.
-You just need to implement appropriate methods (If not, and those methods are defined empty for base type, a compiler error will be thrown).
-So if we have `func check(x: Alpha)` and `Alpha` type does not have any field, any other data type which implements functions written for `Alpha` can be used instead.
-- Empty types are like interfaces and are defined like `type Alpha`.
 Example about inheritance, polymorphism and subtyping:
 ```
 type Shape := {}